mazenalsamman5102-lab/investment-portfolio-analysis/README.md

 This project was completed for academic purposes as part of university coursework and is intended to demonstrate financial analysis and portfolio management skills
 ## Project Files
 - Investment_Portfolio_Analysis.xlsx : Stock return and portfolio analysis.
-- Normality_Test_Report.pdf : Normality test results and statistical analysis using Gretl.
+- Normality_Test_Report.docx : Normality test results and statistical analysis using Gretl.